Procurve Switches and Windows Network Load Balancing in Multicast Mode causing high collision and drop rates

 The command is supported on HP ProCurve E8200zl series, E5400zl series, E3500yl series, E6600 series and E6200yl series switches support Microsoft Windows NLB in Multicast mode.
 Simply ensure that these switches are running K.15.03.0007 or greater firmware.

-5 thoughts to “Procurve Switches and Windows Network Load Balancing in Multicast Mode causing high collision and drop rates”
+5 responses to “Procurve Switches and Windows Network Load Balancing in Multicast Mode causing high collision and drop rates”

 we are experiencing unexplained “High collision or drop rate” events on several Procurve switches 3-4 times/day.